-- v.
-A list of officers, directors, associates and holders of 10 percent or more of any class of the lender's capital stock.
-"Associates" are defined in 13 CFR §§120.10. - vi.
-A copy of the most recent audited financial statements on any entity, other than natural persons, holding 10 percent or more of any class of the lender's stock. - vii.
-An organizational chart showing the relationship of the lender to any Associates. - viii.
-A copy of "Statement of Personal History," SBA Form 1081, signed and dated within 90 days of submission to SBA, for each person listed under above item v. - ix.
-A copy of the lender's policies and procedures governing business loan origination, servicing, and liquidation. - x.
-A certification that the lender will not be engaged primarily in financing the operations of an Affiliate, as defined in 13 CFR §§121.103. - xi.
-A copy of the State or Federal statute or regulations governing the lender's operations, including those pertaining to audit, examination and supervision of the lender.
-Each lender bears the burden of demonstrating that it is subject to continuing supervision by a State or Federal regulatory authority satisfactory to SBA. - xii.
-A copy of the latest report covering the examination of the lender, if such report can be released to SBA.
-If the report cannot be released or the lender is newly formed and has not been examined by its primary regulator include a statement to that effect. - xiii.
-A copy of the most recent audited financial statements of the lender. - xiv.
-A copy of the license, if any, issued to the lender by a regulatory authority. - xv.
-A certified copy of a Resolution of the Board of Directors designating the person(s) authorized to submit the application on behalf of the lender. - xvi.
-A copy of a satisfactory opinion of independent counsel that the lender complies with applicable Federal, State, and local laws in the formation and organization of the company, and with appropriate Federal and/or State security laws; and is chartered to conduct its business in the proposed operating area. ("Independent Counsel" is counsel that is not an "Associate" of the lender under 13 CFR §§120.10.) - c) Once submitted to the SBA Field Office, SBA must perform the following steps in evaluating the lender's application: - i.
-Review and comment on the sufficiency of all of the requested items in the application. - ii.
-Comment on the qualifications of the lender, including SBA's participation requirements in 13 CFR §§120.410; and - iii.
-Make a recommendation to approve or decline the lender's application. - d) The SBA Field Office must keep a copy of the application and submit the original of the application along with its recommendation to the Director, Office of Financial Assistance (D/FA). - e) The D/FA or designee, in consultation with the Director, Office of Credit Risk Management (D/OCRM), makes the final determination on the application and notifies the SBA Field Office.
+- (11) A copy of the State or Federal statute or regulations governing the lender's operations, including those pertaining to audit, examination and supervision of the lender.
+Each lender bears the burden of demonstrating that it is subject to continuing supervision by a State or Federal regulatory authority satisfactory to SBA. - (12) A copy of the latest report covering the examination of the lender, if such report can be released to SBA.
+If the report cannot be released or the lender is newly formed and has not been examined by its primary regulator include a statement to that effect. - (13) A copy of the most recent audited financial statements of the lender. - (14) A copy of the license, if any, issued to the lender by a regulatory authority. - (15) A certified copy of a Resolution of the Board of Directors designating the person(s) authorized to submit the application on behalf of the lender. - (16) A copy of a satisfactory opinion of independent counsel that the lender complies with applicable Federal, State, and local laws in the formation and organization of the company, and with appropriate Federal and/or State security laws; and is chartered to conduct its business in the proposed operating area. ("Independent Counsel" is counsel that is not an "Associate" of the lender under 13 CFR 120.10.) - c) Once submitted to the SBA Field Office, SBA must perform the following steps in evaluating the lender's application: - (1) Review and comment on the sufficiency of all of the requested items in the application. - (2) Comment on the qualifications of the lender, including SBA's participation requirements in 13 CFR 120.410; and - (3) Make a recommendation to approve or decline the lender's application. - d) The SBA Field Office must keep a copy of the application and submit the original of the application along with its recommendation to the Director, Office of Financial Assistance (D/FA). - e) The D/FA or designee, in consultation with the Director, Office of Credit Risk Management (D/OCRM), makes the final determination on the application and notifies the SBA Field Office.
 If the application is approved, the SBA Field Office executes an SBA Form 750 and/or SBA Form 750B, with the lender and sends a copy of the executed agreement to the D/FA.
-The D/FA or designee will create the electronic record of the lender. - f) Change of Ownership or Control: SBA's prior written consent is required for any change of ownership or control of ten percent [10%] or more of any class of an NFRL's stock or ownership interests.
-SBA's prior written consent is also required for any proposed transaction or event that results in Control by any entity or person(s) not previously approved by SBA.
-Control as defined in this paragraph means the possession, direct or indirect, or the power to direct or cause the direction of the management or policies of an NFRL, whether through the ownership of voting securities, by contract, or otherwise.
+The D/FA or designee will create the electronic record of the lender. - 3.
+SBA Regulated Lenders (Small Business Lending Companies)